CISecurity/ArtifactExpressions/artifacts/unixlinux/unix.uname_parameter_v1.rst

 equivalent of uname -a.
 For example: "Linux quark 2.6.5-7.108-default #1 Wed Aug 25 13:34:40 UTC 2004 i686 i686 i386 GNU/Linux".

-The uname_object element is used to define those objects to be evaluated based on a specified state.
+The uname_object element is used by a uname_test to define those objects to be evaluated based on a specified state.
 There is actually only one object relating to uname and this is the system as a whole.
 Therefore, there are no child entities defined.
 Any test written to check uname will